anton-akulenko/scrapping/README.md

 ## Requirements
+ - Just clone the repo and install the requirements using pip install -r requirements.txt
- - Please refer to pyproject.toml
+ - Refer to pyproject.toml if you prefer poetry
  - Python >= 3.12.1